thirapa/vue_package_money/README.md

 ## Acknowledgment

-Thank you so much, for knowledge to create componen ♥
+Thank you so much for knowledge to create component ♥

 [Publishing a Vue component to NPM](https://bowlsofsalt.com/publishing-a-vue-component-to-npm/)